mosip/documentation/docs/inji-mobile-wallet/sandbox-details/inji-setup-guide.md

 **Step 1: Install the Inji Mobile Resident App**

 1. For a step-by-step guide on how to install the Inji mobile application, click [here](../end-user-guide.md).
-2. You can visit the section titled `Installing the MOSIP Resident Mobile Application` for more detailed instructions in the guide.
+2. You can visit this [section](https://docs.mosip.io/inji/inji-mobile-wallet/end-user-guide#installing-inji-mobile) for more detailed instructions in the guide.

 **Step 2: Install the Inji Mobile App - To be used as Verifier App**

 1. Follow the same installation process mentioned above in step 1.
-2. Setup another instance of the Inji Mobile app on another smartphone, which can serve as the Verifier app.
+2. Setup another instance of the Inji Mobile app on an android device, which can serve as the Verifier app.

-**Step 3: Download National ID VC (MOSIP VC) Using UIN/VID**
+**Step 3: Download National ID VC Using UIN/VID**

 1. Download your credential (VC) onto the app by using your demo UIN.
 2. To learn how to download VCs using the Unique Identification Number (UIN) or Virtual ID (VID) feature, click [here](../end-user-guide.md#id-1.-download-national-id-mosip-vc).
-Refer to the section titled `Downloading VC using the UIN/VID` feature in the guide .
+Refer to the section titled `Download credentials using UIN / VID` feature in the guide .

 **Step 4**: **Download Insurance Credentials Using Policy Details**